jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
 You can be your own investor; a few bucks could fund a product you want.
 The software of this website, Ghost Foundation, was started on Kickstarter.

 Naysayers will to point out problems here.
 They'll say Wikipedia is full of errors, or Kickstarter funds bad products.
 Ignore people who find a reason the future won't happen.
-I mean, compare errors and delayed product release, to Industrial Age industries like banks, cars, and insurance that get billions in bails outs every generation.
+I mean, compare some errors and delayed product release, to Industrial Age industries like banks, cars, and insurance that get billions in bails outs every generation.
 All the websites above are very young and inexpensive, but they still put levers of power in your hand.
 As they improve, they will only increase your control over your slice of the world, which directly increases your political power.

 Just to drive home the point, what levers of power does Right/Left politics put in your hand?
 All those reporters and commentators take up hours of our time, but what real-life object do you get back from them?
-Do you get a tool to monitor government regulations?
+Do you get a tool to help lower taxes?
 What about one to fight against income inequality?

 The idea doesn't even exist, because both sides think its 1969, when the levers of power weren't for Main Street to hold.
 Neither Left or Right can understand the Internet Age and mass-collaboration is the best of both ideologies.
 Modern technology improves social welfare; as Progressives dream, but it also puts the onus on individuals to improve themselves; as Conservatives demand.
 Mixing ideologies is how Techvolution builds on the past, and helps Main Street prosper once again.

 ## The Era of Mass-Collaboration Is Only Waiting for a New Rulebook

-A better life is waiting for us all once we evolve to the Internet Age by clicking a new philosophy and installing a new rulebook.
+Our happiness isn't a fairytale.
+It's a sign of a healthy society, and a better way of life is waiting for us all, once we evolve to the Internet Age by clicking a new philosophy and installing a new rulebook.
 I'll show you an example.

 When we buy new house, we can't wait to move in, bring in our furniture, and start renovations.
 Soon enough, everyone's putting in decks, pools, fences, sheds, and whatever else we dream up.